Steveris/steveris.github.io/taxonomy.md

     </tr>
     <tr>
       <td>Zombie</td>
       <td>Typically mas-generated by necroviral anomalies, rituals, or ambient death saturation.
 Limited cognition.
 Behaviors include swarming, grasping and biting.
 Slow individually, but dangerous in numbers.
-Fire, dismemberment or disruption of necrotic energy field advised.
-See: <b>Artificial</b></td>
+Fire, dismemberment or disruption of necrotic energy field advised. <br>See: <b>Artificial</b></td>
     </tr>
     <tr>
         <td>Vampire</td>
-        <td>Not all Vampires are Undead, but many are.
-See: <b>Hemovores</b> or <b>Vitavores</b></td>
+        <td>Not all Vampires are Undead, but many are. <br>See: <b>Hemovores</b> or <b>Vitavores</b></td>
     </tr>
     <tr>
       <td>Skeleton</td>
       <td>Animated bone structures, often via ritual or ambient necromancy.
 Vary in complexity from simple automatons to military-form coordination.
 Fragile but persistent.
-Known to reuse broken components from other skeletons to host bodies.
-See: <b>Artificial</b></td>
+Known to reuse broken components from other skeletons to host bodies. <br>See: <b>Artificial</b></td>
     </tr>
     <tr>
       <td>Ghosts</td>